 AHPA 5302 Pathology (3:3:0,F) This lecture series integrates normal human physiology with the pathological basis of disease.
 It illustrates abnormal cellular physiologic function in disease conditions, introduces major concepts of cellular pathophysiology and demonstrates abnormal physiologic function in disease conditions.
 The principles of cellular pathophysiology are applied to organ system pathology and the study of representative and important diseases.
 The lectures examine the function of major organ systems in addressing the pathological basis for disease.
-This series discusses the molecular and genetic basis for selected diseases.
-ISBN: 978-0-0716-2167-0
+ISBN: 978-0071806008